are responsible for:

 Carrying out, supporting + envisioning programs.

 We seek to share what we have with those interested in committing to a future of health for humanity.
-If you are interested in becoming a Facilitator for a period of time by aiding in programs, providing services, or tending to the land, please contact us!
+If you are interested in being involved for a period of time by aiding in programs, providing services, or tending to the land, please contact us!

 Owyn studied both psychology and studio art, and then returned to her hometown of Brooklyn and co-founded the Textile Arts Center in NYC in 2009, acting as Director until fall 2015.
 Struck by the significance of community and creativity in individual (and thus collective) health and healing, she began to combine her own trans-personal and transformative experiences with specific training in order to create opportunities for others seeking to explore their potential within the collective.
 Owyn practices SourcePoint Therapy alongside astrology and other self-inquiry methods; she is a weaver and occasionally leads textile-oriented workshops that focus on the therapeutic aspect of working with our hands.

 Damian discovered magic when he was 18.
 To battle chronic pain, vacillating depression, and distracting anxiety he embarked on an adventure gathering the tools that provide him and others the power to change.
 Since then he's studied over a dozen modalities, finally settling on a devotion to understanding energy medicine and bio-mechanics - how our minds work, how our bodies work, and how experiencing their use together awakens us to life.
 There is no such thing as the perfect device; it is the blending of these modalities that allow for evolution, whether through simplified everyday use or for specialized needs.